mwiens91/jrnl/README.md

 And more stuff here.
 ```

-## How to install?
+## How do I install this?

 ```
-sudo pip3 install jrnl-mw
+pip3 install jrnl-mw
 ```

+Run the above as root to get a nice `man` page with the program.